kanaka/mal/process/guide.md

 make "test^quux^stepX"
 ```

-TODO: If your implementation language is a compiled language, then you
+If your implementation language is a compiled language, then you
 should also add a Makefile at the top level of your implementation
 directory.

-Your Makefile will define how to build the files pointed to by the
+This Makefile will define how to build the files pointed to
-quux_STEP_TO_PROG macro.
-The top-level Makefile will attempt to build
+by the quux_STEP_TO_PROG macro.
+The top-level Makefile will attempt to
-those targets before running tests.
+build those targets before running tests.
 If it is a scripting
 language/uncompiled, then no Makefile is necessary because
 quux_STEP_TO_PROG will point to a source file that already exists and
 does not need to be compiled/built.